bytehala/gradle-svnbuildversion/README.md

 # buildversion.properties
 # SAMPLE CONTENTS
 projectVersion.number=0.1 # Uses the value of svnbuildversion.projectVersion
-built.number=9 # Number of times this file was generated.
-Can be useful when doing CI auto-builds svnRevision.number=109 # The current svn revision number.
+built.number=9 # Numer of times this revision was built.
+This resets to 1 for when svnRevision.number changes svnRevision.number=109 # The current svn revision number.
 'NaN' if project is not svn-managed

 ```